Plasma propulsion engine: Advantages

 Certain plasma thrusters, such as the mini-helicon, are hailed for their simplicity and efficiency.
 Their theory of operation is relatively simple and can use a variety of gases, or combinations.

 These qualities suggest that plasma thrusters have value for many mission profiles.

 Drawbacks

 Possibly the most significant challenge to the viability of plasma thrusters is the energy requirement.
 The VX-200 engine, for example, requires 200 kW electrical power to produce 5 N of thrust, or 40 kW/N. This power requirement may be met by fission reactors, but the reactor mass (including heat rejection systems) may prove prohibitive.

 Another challenge is plasma erosion.
 While in operation the plasma can thermally ablate the walls of the thruster cavity and support structure, which can eventually lead to system failure.

-Due to their extremely low thrust, plasma engines are not suitable for launch-to-Earth-orbit.
-On average, these rockets provide about 2 pounds of thrust maximum.
-Plasma thrusters are highly efficient in open space, but do nothing to offset the orbit expense of chemical rockets.
+On average, plasma engines provide about 2 pounds of thrust maximum.
+Thrust is reduced to nearly zero in atmospheric operation, so plasma engines are not suitable for launch to Earth orbit.